1. Name and contact details of the data controller

 • In accordance with Art.
 17 GDPR, to request the erasure of your personal data stored by us, unless the processing is necessary for the exercise of the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interest, or for the establishment, exercise or defence of legal claims;

 • In accordance with Art.
 18 GDPR, to request the restriction of the processing of your personal data, insofar as the accuracy of the data is disputed by you, the processing is unlawful, but you object to its erasure and we no longer require the data, but you need it for the assertion, exercise or defence of legal claims or you have objected to the processing in accordance with Art.
 21 GDPR;

 • In accordance with Art.
 20 GDPR, to receive your personal data that you have provided to us in a structured, common and machine-readable format or to request that it be transferred to another controller;

-• Accordance with Art.
-7 (3) GDPR revoke your consent at any time in.
-This has the consequence that we may no longer continue the data processing based on this consent in the future; and
+• In accordance with Art.
+7 (3) GDPR, to revoke your consent at any time.
+This has the consequence that we may no longer continue the data processing based on this consent in the future.

 6. Right to object